 - Infection: Pelvic inflammatory disease (PID) is caused by bacteria, such as gonorrhea and chlamydia.
 PID can affect the uterus, fallopian tubes and/or the ovaries.
 It can lead to pelvic adhesions and scar tissue that develops between internal organs, sometimes causing ongoing pelvic pain and the possibility of an ectopic pregnancy (the fertilized egg becomes implanted outside the uterus).

 - Immunological problems: a problem with a woman's immune system can lead to pregnancy loss.
 Antibodies (immune or protective proteins) in a woman's system can fail to recognize a pregnancy, or there may be an abnormal immune response to the pregnancy.
-Women can also develop antisperm antibodies which attack and destroy sperm.

 - Low or absent sperm production: without proper numbers of healthy sperm, the chance of fertilization is decreased.